nextstrain/docs.nextstrain.org/src/tutorials/creating-a-phylogenetic-workflow.rst

 .. tip::

-   For an example of these steps using SARS-CoV-2 data, refer to our `VEME 2022 workshop walkthrough <https://github.com/nextstrain/veme-2022>`__.
+   For an example of these steps using SARS-CoV-2 data, refer to our :doc:`VEME 2022 workshop walkthrough <nextstrain-walkthrough>`.

 .. note::